skellis46/embodied-camera/embodied-camera-application-proposal.md

 >please provide 100 word synopsis of the proposed research project, suitable for the lay reader

+_Moving Camera Bodies_ is speculative research located at the intersection of our bodies and our smart-phones: between the device that has become the centre of our technological lives, and our capacity to sense and understand experiences of movement.
+There is tension here between the ways in which our cultural and anatomical bodies are built for movement, and our smartphone screens that demand static attention, or chronic bodily stillness.

+problem: something about changing nature of movement and postural experiences. to understand or assay changes at the intersection of devices as camera-objects and our bodies that are built for movement.
+problem: to investigate this friction.
+The friction is cultural; the friction is contemporary; the friction is taking over the world.

+In _Moving Camera Bodies_ we apply a physical and sensate -- and thereby mostly unseeing -- lens to hyper-visuality and staticity as expressed through and afforded by the smart-phone.

+- to employ the skills, experiences and expertise of dance artist-researchers as 'tools' for speculative exploration into _human experiences with everyday technology_
+- to adapt and use experimental movement practices to examine the ways in which the smart-phone limits and affords possibilities for movement, sensing and seeing
+- to imagine and communicate new or different body-based relationships to the smart-phone
+- employ dance and somatic practices as a strategy to expand understanding of the role and impact of smart-phone screens on daily life

+experimental qualitative research methods:

+Our bodies are built for movement.
+Human beings -- and the bodies we inhabit -- respond physiologically, biochemically and psychologically to movement.
+We are also built to be stimulated by -- and respond to -- novelty (write something here in relation to attention economy).
+A by-product of these stimuli is chronic stillness, or staticity.
+Needs something here about camera/screen -- and identity.  _Moving Camera Bodies_

 ### why the Leverhulme Trust?

 >full clear justification for applying to LT, based on understanding of LT's character.
 This is important.
 Tips: 1) consult their 'approach to grant making'; 2) don't cut and paste from their site; 3) don't duplicate things I've said elsewhere on application; 4) answer the question; 5) don't just describe the project (there's room for that elsewhere); 6) is trust really best recipient for this application?